PerlinWarp/Neuro-Breakout/README.md

 ![Generate labels by swinging your hand left to right.](media/Training.gif?raw=true)

 You can gather training data by running `` python3 neuro_training.py ``.
 Follow the paddle with your hand and the program will gather training data, for a default of 20 seconds before saving it to ``foo.csv``.
+**Note that sEMG data, the same kind gathered by the Myo is thought to be uniquely identifiable.
+Do not share this data without careful consideration of the future implications.**

 ### Using a more generic model:
 ```
 python3 neuro_testing.py